microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing-service/walkthrough.md

-# Azure Load Testing Service: Overview
+# Azure Load Testing: Overview

 ## Key Takeaways

-In this demo, you'll get an overview of Azure's Load Testing Service; a managed service that can be used to simulate load on your application's APIs.
+In this demo, you'll get an overview of Azure's Load Testing service; a managed service that can be used to simulate load on your application's APIs.

 You'll also get an insight into how to incorporate server-side metrics into the load test dashboard.